-For this article, I used detailed information I obtained from the Greek ornithologist Nikos Promponas (THE Naxos bird expert).
-Original data for this report arose from a breeding bird study of Naxos my father, Winfried Scharlau, and I conducted in 1990.
-In the last few years, I have added to the original data with my own more recent observations and data provided by Nikos Promponas.
-I want to express my thanks to him for sharing his expertise on the birds of Naxos, and Peter Jones for the translation.
+For this article, I used information provided by the Greek ornithologist Nikos Promponas (THE expert on the birds of Naxos).
+The original data for this report arose from a study on the breeding birds of Naxos that my father, Winfried Scharlau, and I conducted in 1990.
+I have updated the original data with my own more recent observations and data provided by Nikos Promponas.
+I want to express my thanks to him for sharing his expertise, and to Peter Jones for the translation.
 Th.
-Gaitanakis, G. Beriatos and my father are gratefully acknowledged for the use of their excellent photos they allowed me to use for this article.
+Gaitanakis, G. Beriatos and my father are gratefully acknowledged for their excellent photos they allowed me to use for this article.

-Typical for islands, the number of breeding bird species on Naxos is lower than on the adjacent mainland.
-Regardless of this fact, Naxos Island’s avifauna is astonishingly rich and includes a greater diversity of species than most of the neighbouring islands.
-This is due mainly to the large size of Naxos and its diversity of landscapes.
-In addition to the breeding bird species, the migrating birds found on Naxos are of special interest due to the fact Naxos is an important stepping stone between Africa and Europe.
+As is typical for islands, the number of breeding bird species on Naxos is lower than on the adjacent mainland.
+Still its avifauna is astonishingly rich and includes a greater diversity of species than most of the neighbouring islands.
+This is due mainly to the large size of Naxos and its diversity in landscapes and vegetation.
+In addition to the breeding species, many more species can be encountered on Naxos during migration due to the fact that Naxos is an important stepping stone between Africa and Europe.

 A visitor to Naxos (left), bird watching with Naxos’ most prominent ornithologist, Nikos Promponas (right).

-The best site to observe migrating waterfowl is at the lagoon near the airport.
+The best site to observe migrating waterfowl is the lagoon near the airport.

-Two-hundred and twenty five species of birds have been observed on Naxos (this is excluding some very old records).
-This is about half of the 437 species occurring in Greece.
-Naxos and a few neighbouring islands have 70 nesting species, 4 of these are irregular nesters.
-Permanent resident species that nest on Naxos number 43, while 27 nesting species are migrants.
-Close to 90 species are regular migrants in spring or fall and 40 species are winter visitors.
+About 225 species of birds have been observed on Naxos (excluding some very old records).
+This amounts to more than half of the 437 bird species recorded in Greece.
+About 70 bird species breed on Naxos (including some uninhabited neighbouring islets), with 4 of these being irregular nesters.
+Permanent resident species that nest on Naxos number 43, while 27 of the nesting species are migrants.
+Close to 90 species pass by on the island during migration in spring or fall and about 40 species regularly stay for the winter.
 51 species of birds found on Naxos are listed in the Greek Red List of endangered species.

 The highlights of the Naxian avifauna are doubtlessly the raptors and the waterfowl.
 Raptors that nest on Naxos or nearby include not only the Common Buzzard and the Kestrel, but the rarer Eleanora’s Falcon, Griffon Vulture, Bonelli’s Eagle, Long-legged Buzzard, Peregrine Falcon and Lanner Falcon.

-On Naxos, Eleonora’s Falcon occurs in both the light and dark phase, pictured here is the rarer dark phase, photo by Th.
-Gaitanakis.
+Eleonora’s Falcon occurs in a light and a dark phase, pictured here is the rarer dark phase.
+Photo by Winfried Scharlau

-Waterfowl that occurs in the Mediterranean Sea are fewer in species and individuals when compared to areas such as the North Sea, but they are of special interest.
-Most of the waterfowl that occur in the Mediterranean are not seen in many other areas, such as the very common Yellow-legged Gull (the Mediterranean form of the European Herring Gull), the extremely rare Audouin’s Gull (which occurs only in the Mediterranean) and Cory’s and Yelkouan Shearwaters.
-Naxian nesting waterfowl include Shags, Black-winged Stilts, Stone Curlew and Kentish and Little Ringed Plovers.
+Waterfowl occurs in the Mediterranean Sea in fewer species and smaller numbers than in areas such as the North Sea.
+Still many interesting species can be observed on Naxos, such as the very common Yellow-legged Gull (the Mediterranean form of the European Herring Gull), the extremely rare Audouin’s Gull (endemic to the Mediterranean) and Cory’s and Yelkouan Shearwaters.
+Other nesting species include the Shag, the Black-winged Stilt, the Stone Curlew and the Kentish and Little Ringed Plover.

-Recently, the very common Yellow-legged Gull was split from the European Herring Gull, Photo by Winfried Scharlau.
+Recently, the very common Yellow-legged Gull has been separated from the European Herring Gull.
+Photo by Winfried Scharlau

-The Little Ringed Plover nests on Naxos along the sandy shores of lagoons, photo by Th.
-Gaitanakis.
+The Little Ringed Plover nests on Naxos on sandy shores or at the lagoons.
+Photo by Winfried Scharlau

-A few pairs of Stone Curlew nest at the airport lagoon, photo by G. Beriatus.
+A few pairs of Stone Curlew nest sometimes at the lagoon near the airport.
+Photo by G. Beriatus.

-Obviously, the most interesting nesting species on Naxos for Western European birders are either Mediterranean or Eastern European species.
-These are for example the Sardinian, Ruppel’s, Orphean, Olivaceous, and Cetti’s Warblers, the Cirl, Black-headed and Cretzschmar’s Buntings, the Black-eared Wheatear, the Blue Rock Thrush, the Woodchat Shrike, the Red-rumped Swallow and the Alpine Swift.
+Obviously, the most interesting bird species of Naxos for Western European birders are either Mediterranean or Eastern European species.
+These include the Sardinian, Ruppel’s, Orphean, Olivaceous, and Cetti’s Warblers, the Cirl, Black-headed and Cretzschmar’s Buntings, the Black-eared Wheatear, the Blue Rock Thrush, the Woodchat Shrike, the Red-rumped Swallow and the Alpine Swift.

 The Cirl Bunting is one of the most common species on Naxos.
 Photo by Th.
 Gaitanakis